Australia - UNESCO

 "At the most westerly point of the Australian continent, Shark Bay, with its islands and the land surrounding it, has three exceptional natural features: its vast sea-grass beds, which are the largest (4,800 km2) and richest in the world; its dugong (‘sea cow’) population; and its stromatolites."

-• Moda Fraser Island
+• Social Fraser Island

 Fraser Island